AlexeyMatveev686/office-js-api/Cell/Api/Methods/GetFreezePanesType.md

 ## Example

-This example freezes first column and get pastes a freezed type into the table.
+This example freezes first column and get pastes a frozen type into the table.

 ```javascript
 builder.CreateFile("xlsx");